-As required, the O&M Plan lists procedures to minimize stormwater pollution for all of the following operations, activities, and/or types of facilities within campus boundaries, including the following:
+The Plan lists specific procedures to minimize stormwater pollution from high impact activities.
+It also includes appropriate pollution prevention and good housekeeping procedures for all the following operations, activities, and/or types of facilities that are present within the Seattle campus boundaries, including the following:

-- 1. Stormwater collection and conveyance system, including catch basins, piping, channels, ditches and culverts. - 2.
-Deicing and snow removal on roads and parking lots. - 3.
-Storage, washing and maintenance of vehicle fleets and fueling facilities. - 4.
-External building maintenance, including cleaning and painting. - 5.
-Proper application of fertilizer, pesticides and herbicides on "parks and open spaces" as well as sediment and erosion control, landscape maintenance and vegetation disposal, and trash management for those areas. - 6.
-Stormwater protection at material storage areas, heavy equipment storage areas and maintenance areas not covered under other NPDES permits. - 7.
+- 1. Stormwater collection and conveyance systems, including catch basins, piping, channels, ditches, culverts, and stormwater treatment and flow control BMPs and facilities; - 2.
+Deicing and snow removal on roads and parking lots; - 3.
+Storage, washing and maintenance of vehicle fleets and fueling facilities;

+4. External building maintenance, including pressure washing, cleaning, and painting;

+- 5. Proper application of fertilizer, pesticides and herbicides on "parks and open spaces" as well as sediment and erosion control, landscape maintenance and vegetation disposal, and trash management for those areas; - 6.
+Stormwater protection at material storage areas, heavy equipment storage areas and maintenance areas not covered under other NPDES permits; and - 7.
 Any other facilities that would reasonably be expected to discharge contaminated runoff.